 - Procedure Codes can be obtained from books and websites.
-MacPractice can also provide these codes via the Code Manager feature, which is a purchasable option on your MacPractice license.
+MacPractice can also provide some of these codes via the Codes Managers feature, which is a purchasable option on your MacPractice license.
+This specifically includes ADA and HCPCS codes.
 If you have purchased the Code Manager feature in MacPractice you can go to Managers > Codes Manager.
 For instructions, please refer to our Codes Manager article.

 - You can add a procedure code with a modifier pre-set by typing a "-" or a "." by the name.
 For example, if I wanted to add procedure code D0120 with a modifier of 15, I would simply type "D0120-15" or "D0120.15" to the field.